wildjames/Patient-Appointment-Backend/notes.md

 - [x] The PANDA API does not need to handle authentication because it is used within a trusted environment.
 - [x] Errors should be reported to the user.

+### Data validation:

+- [x] Appointments can be cancelled, but cancelled appointments cannot be reinstated.
+- [ ] Appointments should be considered 'missed' if they are not set to 'attended' by the end of the appointment.
+- [ ] Ensure that all NHS numbers are checksum validated.
+- [x] Ensure that all postcodes can be coerced into the correct format.

 ### Soft requirements: